ozpoo/portfolio-netlify/src/pages/about/index.md

 path: /about
 title: About
 intro_text: I care greatly<span class="text-muted"> for those I work with — as a
-  creator </span>my purpose is to be the conduit for others<span class="text-muted"> building tools and artifacts that </span>enhance wellbeing and give life to dreams.
+  creator </span>my purpose is to be the conduit <span class="text-muted">for others to build tools and artifacts that </span>enhance wellbeing and give life to dreams.
 ---
 ![](/img/108566b2275a80713fef68496c2d9f0f.jpg)